cyrilcaoyang/pizerocam/README.md

      ```
      git clone https://github.com/cyrilcaoyang/pizerocam/
      ```
-     DO NOT enter the project folder yet

-  3. Create a Python environment (it will be outside of the project folder)
+  3. Create a Python environment (it will be outside of the project folder, this will take some time)
      ```
      python -m venv picam_env --system-site-packages
      ```